-Following Hubble's death in 1953 Sandage continued with Hubble's passion to study the expansion of the universe.
-Periodically (with Gustav Tammann) he has updated the estimated value of the Hubble constant.
-Further, he has tried to establish a value for the deceleration parameter.
+Following his mentor’s death in 1953, Sandage continued with Hubble’s passion to study the expansion of the universe.
+Periodically (with Gustav Tammann), he updated the estimated value of the Hubble constant.
+Further, Sandage tried to establish a value for the deceleration parameter.

-Seeking to determine the age of the oldest objects known, he has measured the ages and evolution of globular clusters.
-He has also calibrated the "standard candles" used to establish the distances of remote galaxies.
-As a result of his work in observational cosmology, the age of the universe has been measured progressively more accurately through the past decades.
+Seeking to determine the age of the oldest objects known, Sandage measured the ages and evolution of globular clusters.
+He also calibrated the “standard candles” used to establish the distances of remote galaxies.
+As a result of his continuing efforts in observational cosmology, through the decades, the age of the universe has been measured progressively more and accurately.

-Subsequently Sandage has documented many more quasars, finding they are predominantly "radio-quiet" (99%).
+Eventually, Sandage documented many more quasars, finding they are predominantly “radio-quiet” (99%).

-Following research interests in stellar evolution, observational cosmology, quasars, and galaxy formation and evolution, Sandage has been prolific.
-He has published more than four hundred research papers, is author of five books, with more activity as Associate Editor of the Annual Review of Astronomy and Astrophysics.
+Through his long career, Dr. Sandage’s contributions were prolific, following research interests in stellar evolution, observational cosmology, quasars, galaxy formation and galaxy evolution.
+He published more than four hundred research papers, authored five books, and was Associate Editor of the Annual Review of Astronomy and Astrophysics.

-On September 25, 1991, he was presented a Crafoord Prize at the Royal Swedish Academy, This quadriennial award was established by the Swedish inventor, Holgerd Crafoord, to be astronomy's equivalent of a Nobel Prize.
+On 25 Sep 1991, he was presented a Crafoord Prize at the Royal Swedish Academy.
+This quadriennial award was established by the Swedish inventor, Holgerd Crafoord, to be astronomy’s equivalent of a Nobel Prize.

-A photo of Dr. Allan Sandage in front of the Mt.
-Wilson 100-inch telescope, the instrument first used to establish that the universe was expanding.
+- A photo of Dr. Allan Sandage taken in the early 1970s, inside the dome of the Mount Wilson Observatory, in front of the 100-inch telescope, the instrument first used to establish that the universe was expanding.

-Realm of the Quasar: Attractively illustrated coverage of the quasar and related topics of cosmology.
+- Realm of the Quasar: coverage of the quasar and related topics of cosmology.